 Transfer credits are only necessary and accepted to complete the General Education requirement for the AOS Degree Boatbuilding program.
 Additional credits are not required to complete the Marine Systems Diploma program.
 Students may transfer the four additional credits needed to complete an AOS degree from another approved postsecondary school transcript or from their military transcript.
-Students without the required general education or applied general education credits may take an option free course while at NWSWB (see page 34 for the current course option).
+Students without credits to transfer for the require general education or applied general education credits may take an optional course while at NWSWB (see page 34 for the current course option).

-Credits awarded my be either general education courses or applied general education courses.
+Credits awarded may be either general education courses or applied general education courses.
 General education courses are defined as those designed to develop essential basic academic skills.
 Examples include courses in written and oral communication, quantitative principles, natural and physical sciences, social and behavioral sciences, humanities, and fine arts.
-Applied general education courses are defined as those directly applicable to a specific occupational cluster in related natural and physical sciences, social and behavioral sciences, technology, humanities, and fine arts.
+Applied g eneral education courses are defined as those directly applicable to a specific occupational cluster in related natural and physical sciences, social and behavioral sciences, technology, humanities, and fine arts.